metaplex-foundation/mpl-candy-machine/programs/candy-machine-core/README.md

 ### Hidden settings with "automatic" reveal

-Hidden settings are the most space efficient way to create a `Candy Machine` since no config lines are stored on the account.
+Hidden settings are the most space efficient way to create a `Gumball Machine` since no config lines are stored on the account.
 At the same time, it is necessary to run an update metadata procedure &mdash; dubbed **reveal** &mdash; after the mint to set each individual name and URI on the metadata of minted NFTs.